The 18th Electromagnetic and Light Scattering Conference

 Maxim Yurkin, Novosibirsk State University, Russia

-Topical issue of JQSRTJournal of Quantitative Spectroscopy and Radiative Transfer (JQSRT) and hope that you will want your state-of-the-art research to become part of yet another benchmark collection of papers on electromagnetic scattering and its applications.
+Following the highly successful ELS practice, we will be soliciting papers for the ELS-XVIII Topical Issue of the Journal of Quantitative Spectroscopy and Radiative Transfer (JQSRT) and hope that you will want your state-of-the-art research to become part of yet another benchmark collection of papers on electromagnetic scattering and its applications.
 This Topical Issue will consist only of full-size papers documenting research either reported at the conference or pertaining to the main topics of ELS-XVIII.
 Extended abstracts of conference presentations will not be considered.
 Each submission will be thoroughly reviewed by at least two independent referees to ensure that all accepted manuscripts satisfy the highest standards of scientific quality adopted for JQSRT.
 Again, this will be a topical issue of JQSRT rather than a conference proceedings volume.

 To expedite the communication of your research results to the scientific community, each paper will be officially published (including the year, volume, and page numbers) as soon as it has been accepted, typeset, and proof-read.
 In other words, the authors of accepted manuscripts will see their papers officially published without having to wait for the rest of the manuscripts to get accepted.
 This accelerated publication protocol is a recent improvement in the JQSRT production process.
 The paper submission deadline is 30 September 2019.